miyehn/niar/README.md

 ### Configuration

 See `config.ini` for properties that get loaded on program start.
+All settings have detailed comments there.

-`config.ini` also specifies some resource paths, and in the future may evolve to include material editing / assignment funcionalities as well.
+`config.ini` also specifies resource paths, including scene file (fbx), shaders and textures.
+Create materials in the `Materials` section, and assign materials to meshes in the `MaterialAssignments` section.

 To configure properties at runtime, use the console as such (type into the window, not the console itself):
 * `/` to start a command